 SITE ASSESSMENT (HERITAGE)

 Site Ref.
 No. NP04

 Site Address: Land south of Ollerton Road, Tuxford

-А Potential assets which may be affected:

-Conservation area

-Listed buildings
+- Conservation area - Listed buildings

-В Significance: With regard to the north part of the site (alongside Ollerton Road), this would be within the setting of the Conservation Area and the setting of several Listed Buildings.
+With regard to the north part of the site (alongside Ollerton Road), this would be within the setting of the Conservation Area and the setting of several Listed Buildings.
 However, development here is likely to be seen more in the context of the existing modern developments on the south side of Ollerton Road, especially given the topography, with the land sloping downhill to the north.
 No important views would be affected by development here.
-With this in mind, Conservation has no concerns in principle with the allocation of this part of the site, subject to details.
+With this in mind,

+Conservation has no concerns in principle with the allocation of this part of the site, subject to details.

 In relation to the southern part of the site (north of the railway line), this would stretch into the open countryside and would be visible from Newcastle Street/Egmanton Road.
 Views from the road into the open countryside are an important part of the rural character of the Conservation Area and its setting.
 Therefore, Conservation would not support the allocation of that part of the site.

 No site specific information.
 Large area on the western side of Tuxford.
 Concentrations of Neolithic flint tools and debitage recorded to the west.
 Scatter of Neolithic flints record just to the north.
 Ridge and furrow cultivation present to the north-east.
 Moderate potential for Neolithic flint finds and later features.

-С Impact:

-Potential for harm to the setting of Listed Buildings Potential for harm to character of Tuxford Conservation Area Potential for loss of ridge and furrow and other archaeological heritage assets D Conclusions: The northern part of the site, adjoining Ollerton Road is potentially suitable for housing development subject to a suitable design.
-The southern part of the site is considered to be unsuitable. Е Potential mitigation: Requirement for pre-application discussions with BDC Conservation and Development Management to inform the design and scale of any future proposal.
-Further information required including results of a field walking survey to identify concentrations of flint scatters and geophysical survey to identify features.
+- Potential for harm to the setting of Listed Buildings - Potential for harm to character of Tuxford Conservation Area - Potential for loss of ridge and furrow and other archaeological heritage assets

+- The northern part of the site, adjoining Ollerton Road is potentially suitable for housing development subject to a suitable design. - The southern part of the site is considered to be unsuitable.

+- Requirement for pre-application discussions with BDC Conservation and Development Management to inform the design and scale of any future proposal. - Further information required including results of a field walking survey to identify concentrations of flint scatters and geophysical survey to identify features.
 Possible further requirements for evaluation including trial trenching to determine mitigation.
-F Potential enhancement: n/a

-SITE ASSESSMENT (HERITAGE) Site Ref.
-No. NP05 Site Address: Land west of Newcastle Street, Tuxford Α Potential assets which may be affected: Tuxford Conservation Area В Significance: This site is in the setting of the Conservation Area, being open countryside to the rear of properties on the west site of Newcastle Street.
+Site Ref.
+No. NP05 Site Address: Land west of Newcastle Street, Tuxford

+Tuxford Conservation Area

+This site is in the setting of the Conservation Area, being open countryside to the rear of properties on the west site of Newcastle Street.
 However, there are no Listed Buildings on that part of Newcastle Street, and a large number are in fact 20th century buildings considered to have a neutral impact on the Conservation Area's character and appearance.
 As an area of open space, the site does contribute to the countryside character of the Conservation Area.
 However, most of the site is not visible from Newcastle Street.
 The only important view in the vicinity is that from Long Lane towards the church, which would not be directly affected.

-With the above in mind, Conservation has no concerns in principle with the allocation of this site, subject to a scale, layout, design, materials and landscaping which preserves the setting of the Conservation Area and the setting of nearby Listed Buildings (especially the church). С Impact: Potential for harm to character of Tuxford Conservation Area D Conclusions: • Conservation has no concerns in principle with the allocation of this site, subject to a scale, layout, design, materials and landscaping which preserves the setting of the Conservation Area and the setting of nearby Е Listed Buildings (especially the church).
-Botontial mitigation: Potential mitigation: Requirement for pre-application discussions with BDC Conservation and
+With the above in mind, Conservation has no concerns in principle with the allocation of this site, subject to a scale, layout, design, materials and landscaping which preserves the setting of the Conservation Area and the setting of nearby Listed Buildings (especially the church).

+Potential for harm to character of Tuxford Conservation Area

+• Conservation has no concerns in principle with the allocation of this site, subject to a scale, layout, design, materials and landscaping which preserves the setting of the Conservation Area and the setting of nearby Listed Buildings (especially the church).

+Requirement for pre-application discussions with BDC Conservation and BDC Development Management.